open-telemetry/opentelemetry.io/content/en/docs/collector/architecture.md

 service:
   pipelines: # section that can contain multiple subsections, one per pipeline
     traces: # type of the pipeline
-      receivers: [otlp, jaeger, zipkin]
+      receivers: [otlp, zipkin]
       processors: [memory_limiter, batch]
-      exporters: [otlp, jaeger, zipkin]
+      exporters: [otlp, zipkin]
 ```

-The above example defines a pipeline for the “traces” type of telemetry data,
+The above example defines a pipeline for the traces type of telemetry data,
 with three receivers, two processors, and three exporters.

 For details of config file format see